projectara/greybus-spec/source/control.rst

 The first byte of the disable route request is the AP interface device id, for the response.
 The second and third bytes indicate the device ids of the interfaces between which traffic flow should be stop.
-Note: ES1 does not support disabled routes; all routes will be enabled.
+Note: ES1 does not support disabled routes; all routes are enabled.

     =======  ==============  ======  ==========      ===========================